 First of all, never say never!
 I have a Jewish character, Madame Hertzberg, whose shop is taken over by an Aryan owner.
+But, remember: Séverine grew up in a small town in the provinces where she didn’t know any Jews because there weren’t any.
 To answer the larger question, this book was intentionally written to reflect the life of an ordinary non-Jewish French woman in extraordinary times.
 There is an idea that all the French were anti-Semitic which is not true.
 You will see different stances through the different characters in the novel.
 There were dreadful anti-Semites in France, just as there were Christians and people of all faiths who hid and helped the Jews.
 Again, I try to highlight the fact that during the war not all was black and white.

 What did you discover about the daily life of French people under the German occupation that you didn’t know?